Price Bundling Strategy: How To Change Your Marketing Mix To Generate The Highest Additional Profit 📱

-In this article, I will be discussing a series of bundling pricing strategy examples and retail cases studies.
-This will show how other retailers are thinking about growing the total lifetime basket margin for their customers.
-I argue that businesses that focus on working out what customers want and ‘are willing to pay for’ to build a price bundling strategy outperform those that don’t (i.e., retailers that simply assume what customer’s value and implement a top-down bundle pricing strategy without understanding customer value).
-Finally, I will provide some tips and advice on what you can do to improve your price bundling strategy going forward.
+We’ll assert that businesses that focus on working out what customers want and ‘are willing to pay for’ to build a price bundling strategy outperform those that don’t (i.e., retailers that simply assume what customer’s value and implement a top-down bundle pricing strategy without understanding customer value).
+Finally, we’ll provide some tips and advice on what you can do to improve your price bundling strategy going forward.

 Price Bundling Strategy Definition